jschneier/django-storages/docs/backends/database.rst

         response['Content-Disposition'] = 'inline; filename=%s'%filename
         return response

-Note: If filename exist, blob will be overwritten, to change this remove get_available_name(self, name), so Storage.get_available_name(self, name) will be used to generate new filename.
+.. note:: If filename exist, blob will be overwritten, to change this remove get_available_name(self, name), so Storage.get_available_name(self, name) will be used to generate new filename.